 - Consider inspecting and controlling traffic at the application layer.

-- Conduct regular penetration testing to identify and address potential vulnerabilities in the firewall configuration.
+- Conduct regular penetration testing to identify vulnerabilities and test network defenses within the firewall configuration.

 This can be a major problem in big organizations and systems with a high number of elements.

-- Immediately change all default usernames and passwords on systems, devices, and applications upon installation.
+- Immediately change all default passwords and usernames on systems, devices, and applications upon installation.

 - Regularly update and rotate passwords.

-- Scan systems using automated tools or scripts to identify and remediate any instances where default credentials may still be in use.
+- Scan systems using automated tools to detect default passwords and remediate any instances where default credentials may still be in use.

-The goal here is to secure sensitive information related to credit and debit card transactions to prevent unauthorized access and potential breaches.
+The goal here is to secure sensitive information related to debit and credit card data to prevent unauthorized access and potential breaches.

 - Clearly define and identify what constitutes cardholder data within your organization.

-- Implement access controls to restrict access to cardholder data on a need-to-know basis, ensuring that only authorized personnel can access sensitive information.
+- Implement strict access controls to limit access to cardholder data on a need-to-know basis, ensuring that only authorized personnel can access sensitive information.

-- Enable detailed logging for all systems that handle cardholder data.
+- Enable detailed logging and file integrity monitoring for all systems that handle stored cardholder data.

-- Implement secure storage practices for physical and electronic storage of cardholder data.
+- Implement secure storage practices for physical and electronic cardholder data, including the protection of encryption keys.

 Transferring data over networks, especially public networks, puts sensitive data at risk, so there is a need to enhance the security of cardholder information.

-- Use strong encryption protocols such as TLS (preferably) or SSL to secure the transmission of cardholder data.
+- Use strong encryption protocols such as TLS (preferably) or SSL to encrypt cardholder data during transmission.
 PCI DSS explicitly recommends discontinuing the use of early versions of SSL due to exposed vulnerabilities.

 - Configure servers and devices to use strong cipher suites that provide robust encryption.